Instructions Reference

 #use-accumulators on Modes

 For accumulators to fire during streaming, the mode must declare which accumulators it uses.
-This is a whitelist — unlisted accumulators are not evaluated, which saves processing time.
+This declaration works as an allowlist: the processor skips unlisted accumulators, which saves processing time.

 <!-- Declare a streamable mode with specific accumulators -->